-Students who declare their intent to earn an alternative credit for PE by playing an IHSAA sport or participating in marching band will earn a letter grade based upon the documentation of the state standards, the activity journal, and the grade earned via the APEX online learning assessment.
+Students who declare their intent to earn an alternative credit for PE by playing an IHSAA sport or participating in marching band will earn a letter grade based upon the documentation of the state standards and the activity journal.
 Physical education grades earned via alternate ways will count in the grade point average and the class ranking calculation.
-Students will receive a letter grade based on the following criteria: Completion certificate verified by the coach and athletic director, a 100% completed portfolio explaining in detail each and every day's activities and the Indiana State Standards addressed, and a 60% or higher grade on the APEX assignments and assessments.
-Fail = did not complete the season in good standing, or did not fulfill the portfolio requirement, or earned a 59% or lower on the APEX assignments and assessments.
+Students will receive a letter grade based on the following criteria: Completion certificate verified by the coach and athletic director and a 100% completed portfolio explaining in detail each and every day's activities and the Indiana State Standards addressed.
+A student will fail if the student does not complete the season in good standing, or does not fulfill the portfolio requirement.
 The Alternate Way to earn physical education credit policy is only offered for two seasons.
 Two full seasons will fulfill the requirements of two physical education credits.
 Students completing only one season will need to complete one physical education course.